3 things to think about before caring for an elderly parent

 3. Time management

-Caring for an elderly parent is a huge responsibility that’s likely to require hours of your time each day.
+Caring for an ageing relative is a huge responsibility that’s likely to require hours of your time each day.
 You might be able to settle into a pattern, but the care requirement is likely to increase over time.

 The care arrangement might well go beyond a daily house visit.
 Your loved one is likely to require support with things like hospital visits, social visits and collection of prescription medications.